 If your bike does get stolen please contact the police on 101 immediately.
-In an emergency always call 999.

 The internet plays a big part in student life.
 So whether you’re conducting research for your studies, buying course books, or keeping in touch with friends, make sure you stay cyber-safe.

 - Use secure computers with updated security software.

 - Only shop on trusted and reputable sites; look for the padlock symbol in the web address bar.

 - Keep log-in details and passwords private.

 - Never give out personal details such as your name and address online.

 - Keep all your records of online transactions.